About FreeWorld

 CD Compilation Memphis Music Today – Vol. 1, ©2004 Response Records (co-songwriter, bass guitar).

-Belgian Reality TV Show DVD Wedding Bells in America, episode 2 – Mississippi Delta, ©2004 (harmonica).
+Belgian Reality TV Show DVD Wedding Bells in America, Episode 2 – Mississippi Delta, ©2004 (harmonica).

 FreeWorld Save Our Soul, ©2005 SwirlDisc (co-producer, co-songwriter, bass guitar, backing vocals).